HbA1c - RAPID QUANTITATIVE TEST

 By itself a Progesteron test isn’t enough to diagnose any particular problem but it could help along with other tests to find the cause of woman’s infertility, find out when a woman is ovulating, find out the risk of a miscarriage.

-FSH RAPID QUANTITATIVE TEST
+FOLLICLE STIMULATING HORMONE (FSH) RAPID QUANTITATIVE TEST

 The test is used for the quantitative determination of FSH (Follicle stimulating hormone) level in the blood collected from the finger prick.